chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

 ```
 (a condition)
 	-condition:"entity_type"
 	-entity_types: A list of entity types.
-Can contain any of "normal", "undead", "arthropod", and "aquatic".
-Passes if the entity is at least one of these types
+Can contain any number of entity tags, without the # prefix.
 ```

 <h4>Applicable Effects</h4>